Jump to:

 History

 It is important to assess timing, sport or vocational history, precipitating factors, pain location, pain irradiation, mechanical symptoms, and associated symptoms, such as low back pain.
-One must assess previous history of childhood conditions such as Legg-Calvé-Perthes disease.13
+One must assess previous history of childhood conditions such as Legg-Calvé-Perthes disease.23

 Labral tears frequently cause insidious anterior hip/groin pain worsened with prolonged periods of standing or sitting.
 There may be a history of trauma or repetitive injury to the hip.
-Patients may refer clicking, locking, catching, instability, giving way, and/or stiffness.
+Patients may experience clicking, locking, catching, instability, giving way, and/or stiffness.
 Pain may radiate to the anterior groin, buttock, greater trochanter, thigh, and/or medial knee with irradiation of pain to the buttock.3

 Patients with hip OA refer morning joint stiffness, which usually lasts for less than 30 minutes.
-Pain usually increases with activity and subsides with rest, but as joints become unstable, pain may become present even at rest.15
+Pain usually increases with activity and subsides with rest, but as joints become unstable, pain may become present even at rest.27

 Physical examination